shawlu95/Beyond-LeetCode-SQL/Interview/01_Facebook_Advertiser_Status/README.md

 By examining the above table.
 We can see that as long as user has not paid on day T, his status is updated to CHURN regardless of previous status (check with interviewer that all new users who registered on day T did pay, and if they didn't, they are not immediately considered as CHURN.

 When user did pay on day T (#1, 3, 5, 7).
 They can become either EXISTING or RESURRECT, depending on their previous state.
 RESURRECT is only possible when previous state is CHURN.
-When previous state is anythint else, status is updated to EXISTING.
+When previous state is anything else, status is updated to EXISTING.

 ### Sample Database
 Load the database file [db.sql](db.sql) to localhost MySQL.
-An Advertiser dabase will be created with two tables.
+An Advertiser database will be created with two tables.
 ```
 mysql < db.sql -uroot -p
 ```